Panama Canal expansion project: Water-saving basins

 The water used per lock operating cycle is therefore equal to the amount of water that flows into the first (upper) lock chamber when filling it from Gatun Lake.
 Reducing this volume requires reducing the chamber's width, length, or elevating height.
 Note that the elevating height has already been reduced by staging the total 26 m elevation change into three locks.
 Were this change done in a single lock chamber, the water volume lost would be three times as much.

 The water-saving basins function as follows: The volume of water moved by the lock chamber (e.g., a height of 9 m) can be divided into five equal horizontal "slices" (here, 1.8 m each).
 When the canal begins operation, the chamber is filled once from Gatun Lake.
 Then, when emptying the chamber, the top three slices (1, 2, and 3) are emptied, one by one, into three basins, each at a successively lower elevation.
-That is, water slice 1 is emptied, using gravity and valves, into a basin that is at the same level as water slice 2.
+That is, water slice 1 is emptied from the chamber, using gravity and valves, into a basin that is at the same level as water slice 2.
 Then water slice 2 is emptied into a basin at the same level as water slice 3, and slice 3 is emptied into a basin at the same level as slice 4.
 Water slices 4 and 5 are emptied into the next lock chamber and "lost" (as in the original canal locks).

-When the lock moves a ship upward, the chamber is closed, and the water from the basin at level 4 is let into the chamber, filling slice 5.
-Then basin level 3 fills level 4, and basin 2 fills level 3.
-Next, from levels 2 and 1 are filled from Gatun Lake, "costing" a volume of 3.6 m instead of 9 m over the chamber area (2/5 of the elevation height).
+When the lock moves a ship upward, the chamber is closed, and the water from the basin at level 4 is first let into the chamber, filling slice 5.
+Then basin level 3 fills chamber level 4, and basin level 2 fills chamber level 3.
+Next, chamber levels 2 and 1 are filled from Gatun Lake, "costing" a volume of 3.6 m instead of 9 m over the chamber area (2/5 of the elevation height).
 The ship is now at the level of Gatun Lake and can cross it.